Our History

 Crannog Project is established

-Based in Drumchapel, Crannog is unique within The Mungo Foundation’s portfolio, as it provides care and support for three different groups; adults with learning disabilities, those with dementia and adults living with Alcohol Related Brain Damage.
+Located in Drumchapel, Crannog distinguishes itself within The Mungo Foundation's array of services by catering to three specific groups: adults with learning disabilities, individuals with dementia, and adults dealing with Alcohol-Related Brain Damage.

 2006